availproject/avail-js/design_document.md

 const encodedData = "0xQWERTY"

-// The decode method is safe to use and it will return an error if it fails to decode. const data: ClientError | Uint8Array = Hex.decode(encodedData)
+// The decode method is safe to use and it will return an error if it fails to decode. const data: AvailError | Uint8Array = Hex.decode(encodedData)
 // oops, something went wrong
-if (data instanceof ClientError) throw data
+if (data instanceof AvailError) throw data

 // On the other hand there is a method with a similar name that will thrown an exception
 // if it fails instead of returning an error.